darHH/tp/docs/UserGuide.md

 ![Listing All Sports](images/listsports_command.png)

-> 💡 **Tip**: Take note of the indices as they're needed when deleting sports from the global list.
+> ⚠️ **Note**: Take note of the indices as they're needed when deleting sports from the global list.

 ### Delete Sport from Global List of Sports